 It’s thus fitting that Capone would have owned a Rolex wristwatch, even at a time when wristwatches were just starting to come into fashion for men.
 Capone’s Rolex Prince had a rectangular, gold case with a second-hand subdial.

 The Prince watch line was one of Rolex’s first big lines, but it’s long fallen out of favor.
-As recently as 2015, Rolex released a set of Prince watches under their Cellini line, but they no longer seem to be available through the company (preowned Cellini watches can be found through online retailers including Amazon and Bobswatches.
+As recently as 2015, Rolex released a set of Prince watches under their Cellini line, but they no longer seem to be available through the company (Authentic preowned Cellini watches can be found through online from sites including Bobswatches or see Prince models on eBay.

 Al Capone’s eventual downfall, a result of being convicted of tax evasion, did little to undermine the lore around him and the life (and prestige) of the gangster.
 If Capone’s rise to power has come to represent a uniquely American myth, he is hardly the only criminal around the world to parlay his obsession for power into a glamorous lifestyle.